rodolfovick/suse-gpu-tracker/README.md

 - Modify an existing node, adding node-type equals to gpu-node.
 - Modify an existing node, removing node-type equals to gpu-node.

+**For testing, there is a PyTest script called test_gputracker.py that can be used to validate the test cases above.**